fueelin/javascript/README.md

   - **Note:** Empty sections should be omitted.

-  - Non-ViewModel classes use the same scheme, but omit the `Event Model` section.
+  - Non-ViewModel classes use the same scheme, but omit the `Base Class Settings` and `Event Model` sections.

 **[⬆ back to top](#table-of-contents)**